Tokenizing Encrypted Card Data

 PREFIX + "$" + ENCRYPTED_KEY + "$" + CIPHER_TEXT + "$" + SIGNATURE

-Tokenize the encrypted values using the tokenizeCreditCard mutation
+Tokenize the encrypted values using thetokenizeCreditCardmutationAnchorIcon

 After generating values for all the fields you wish to encrypt, pass them into the TokenizeCreditCard mutation.